 Cecilia Payne-Gaposchkin

-Despite completing her studies, Payne was unable to receive a degree from the University of Cambridge as a woman.
-In America, she was unable to receive her PhD from Harvard University, as they did not grant doctoral degrees to women at the time.
-She instead received her doctoral degree from Radcliffe College – a female liberal arts college that started as a program within Harvard.
+Despite completing her studies, because she was a woman Payne was not eligible to receive a degree from the University of Cambridge.
+Similarly in America, she was not eligible to receive a doctoral degree (PhD) for her studies at Harvard University, as they did not grant doctoral degrees to women at the time, instead, she received her doctoral degree from Radcliffe College – a liberal arts college for women that began as a study program for women within Harvard.
+She would go on to overcome barriers for women that she encountered in science and her success opened the door for countless women astronomers, including her Harvard colleague, Helen Sawyer Hogg.

 Showing 1 - 1